“Not all those who wander are lost…” J.R.R. Tolkien

 Then shortly after turning 21 I decided to join the United States Navy and shipped out six weeks after I enlisted.
 My first duty station was in Everett, Wash. and I couldn’t have been more thrilled about it.
 I spent every weekend taking long drives along the coast, up into the mountains and along every winding road I could find.
 It wasn’t long after arriving at my duty station before I was saying “fair winds and following seas” to Everett and set out on my first deployment.
 A “World Tour”, where instead of returning to Everett upon the conclusion of our deployment but we would be making a new “home port” in Norfolk, VA.
 This deployment took me to Thailand, Bahrain (twice), Dubai (twice), Turkey, Florida and finally 10 months later to Virginia.

-Through this blog, I will be sharing a few tips on traveling; places to see, traveling on a budget, how to travel as a solo woman and a solo parent, and don’t forget the local scene.
+Through this blog, I will be sharing a few tips on traveling and wine.
 I hope to inspire you to explore the world around you, whether it be around the corner or thousands of miles away.
 I look forward to hearing about how you made memories of your own while traveling this great world.